guilhemmarchand/mercedes_splunk_start_defender/README.md

 **ucc-gen** generates itself a first version of the restmap.conf configuration file as it does need API endpoints too.

 These API endpoints are called when performing the configuration of the Add-on via the configuration page ucc-gen generates, based on the `globalConfig.json` file.

+`searchbnf.conf`

+Describes the custom command options and syntax, allowing autocomplention in Splunk.

+`server.conf`

+This file is needed in our context as we manage via ucc-gen objects like:

+- preferences (called settings)
+- accounts (an account references credentials, secrets and per account settings)

+ucc-gen by itself does not generate (yet) the SHC replication stanza, this is required for the settings to be properly replicated amongst the SHC members.

+Without these settings, the configuration would work on a given SHC node, but not on others.

+`splunk_start_defender_settings.conf`

+In this file, we can preset default values for the options we made available to the Add-on via ucc-gen and the globalConfig.json.

+For instance, we can preset the logging level.

+`web.conf`

+This file is required here to expose the REST APU endpoints via Splunk Web too.